-The subject lands are located on the southeast corner of Summersides Boulevard and Klager Avenue, at the roundabout.
-The property is currently surrounded by vacant residential designated land on all sides except the southeast, which is currently under construction with single detached residential dwellings.
+The subject lands are located on the southwest corner of Summersides Boulevard and Susan Drive.
+The property is currently surrounded by vacant residential designated land to the west and east, vacant designated parkland to the north, and single detached residential dwellings to the south.

-The proposed minor variance application seeks zoning relief from two (2) site-specific zoning regulations and one (1) zoning regulation from the default Definitions found in Section 5 of the Zoning By-law.
-The site-specific zoning requests are to reduce the minimum front yard setback from 4.5 m to 3 m, and to reduce the minimum rear yard setback from 7.5 m to 6 m, in order to accommodate attached garages and 1-storey dwellings in the layout illustrated on the attached Site Plan.
-The other zoning request from the Definitions section of the Zoning By-law is to reduce the minimum required number of attached dwellings for a street townhouse dwelling from 3-units, to 2-units.
+The proposed minor variance application seeks zoning relief to reduce the minimum front yard setback from 4.5 m to 3 m, and to reduce the minimum rear yard setback from 7.5 m to 6 m, in order to accommodate attached garages and 1-storey dwellings in the layout illustrated on the attached Site Plan.